General Types of Disabilities

 Disabilities that are Minor and Easily Compensated for

 I wear glasses.
 I can complete most tasks without them, although reading can be a challenge if I don’t have them.
 My employer pays for my vision insurance, and my vision insurance pays for some of the cost of my glasses.
 It’s relatively easy to get my vision checked out and order a new pair when I need one.
-This is a relatively minor (and common) impairment, one that society supports and compensates for fairly well and one that doesn’t create many activity limitations.
+This is a relatively minor (and common) impairment, one that society supports and compensates for fairly well and one that doesn’t create many limitations or restrictions.

 Some disabilities are minor and easily compensated for, like my vision.
 I don’t think we have great language yet to talk about these sorts of disabilities.
 Honestly, I don’t even really think “disability” is the correct word here, because I am rarely disabled because of my vision.
 Disability, and human ability in general, is a broad spectrum.
 But I do think this is another way of thinking about and categorizing dis/abilities that can be helpful to keep in mind.